kevinwlu/dsd/Nexys-4-DDR/Lab-4/README.md

 ### 1. Create a new RTL project Hexcalc in Vivado Quick Start

-* Create three new source files of file type VHDL called keypad.vhd, leddec16.vhd, and hexcalc.vhd
+* Create three new source files of file type VHDL called keypad, leddec16, and hexcalc

-* Create a new constraint file of file type XDC called hexcalc.xdc
+* Create a new constraint file of file type XDC called hexcalc

 * Choose Nexys 4 DDR board for the project

 * Click 'Finish'

+* Click design sources and copy the VHDL code from keypad.vhd, leddec16.vhd, and hexcalc.vhd

+* Click constraints and copy the code from hexcalc.xdc

 ### 2. Run synthesis